hmxmilohax/rb3-pc/readme.md

 <sup>a</sup> <sub>PS4 guitars are exempt as RPCS3 cannot input whammy, tilt, and effects switch signals and latency is horrible.
 Xbox One guitars are exempt as they require multiple separate programs to work.</sub>
 <sup>b</sup> <sub>PS4 drum kits are exempt as RPCS3 cannot input Pro Cymbals signals and latency is horrible.
 Xbox One drum kits are exempt as they require multiple separate programs to work.</sub>
 <sup>c</sup> <sub>Wii Rock Band instrument controllers and dongles can be (permanently) converted for PS3 so you can use passthrough mode, but this is beyond the scope of this tutorial.
 Google is your friend.</sub>
-<sup>d</sup> <sub>Connecting keyboards via MIDI with less than 37 keys is possible but not ideal so they're exempt from this tutorial.</sub>
+<sup>d</sup> <sub>Connecting keyboards via MIDI with less than 37 keys is possible but not ideal so they're exempt from this tutorial.
+Check the instrument repo for more help.</sub>

 <br/>